tarnjit458/HomeFinder/ProjectJournal.md

 10/12
 1) I worked on RESTFUL API for register user and logout, set up database.

-2) I will be continue work on RESTFUL API for register user and logout based on Frondend.
+2) I will continue work on RESTFUL API for register user and logout based on Frondend.

+3) No tasks are blocked for me right now.

+10/19

+1) I worked on RESTFUL API for register user and logout

+2) I will work on basic implementation of the API Search .

 3) No tasks are blocked for me right now.